justjam2013/node-net-ping/README.md

 # net-ping

+This module is a fork of net-ping.
+However, its dependency on raw-socket has been changed to [@neuralegion/raw-socket](https://github.com/NeuraLegion/node-raw-socket), which uses prebuildify to bundle platform builds.
+This should reduce the need for local builds.

 This module implements ICMP Echo (ping) support for [Node.js][nodejs].

 This module is installed using [node package manager (npm)][npm]: